gpaul-faldin/Nordvpn-proxies/README.md

 </div>

 ### 📜 Project Overview
 Nordvpn-Proxies is an integrated solution for creating and managing rotating proxies using NordVPN accounts.
-It abstracts the complexities of proxy rotation, offering a streamlined API interface for directing web traffic and orchestrating connections across multiple VPN servers.
+It abstracts the complexities of proxy rotation, offering a streamlined API interface for directing web traffic across multiple VPN servers.

 ### 🎯 Key Features
 - **Rotating Proxies**: Transition smoothly between diverse NordVPN connections